 But it’s not all about the ancient sites in this multifarious country.
 You’ve come to Sri Lanka for the elephants, and elephants you will most definitely see.
 Whichever itinerary you opt for, a safari in Minneriya National Park will be part and parcel of your trip.
 With one of the largest populations of Asian Elephants in the world, the lush grasslands of this national park are a must-see.
-And, if that’s not enough to get your wildlife fill, you can always add on Udawalawe National Park as a location in the itinerary builder – you can never see too many of these magnificent mammals.
+And, if that’s not enough to get your wildlife fill, you can always add on Udawalawe National Park – you can never see too many of these magnificent mammals.

 To get to grips with Sri Lankan culture, taking in the heady sights, sounds and smells of the intriguingly named Temple of the Tooth in Kandy is a must.
 And yes, this really is a temple that’s sole purpose is to protect a tooth.
 But this isn’t any old gnasher, this ancient relic symbolises the foundations of Buddhism, so a trip to the temple that houses it is not to be missed.